quantori/nsaph-platform-docs/docs/_sources/common/cms/doc/index.md.txt

 Data processing pipelines included in this package create a data warehouse with health data (Medicare and Medicaid).
-They perform ingestion of raw data into teh database, data cleansing and deduplication , when possible, data quality analysis and optimization of the tables for efficient queries.
+They perform ingestion of raw data into the database, data cleansing and deduplication , when possible, data quality analysis and optimization of the tables for efficient queries.